 Co-Editor: C.J.
 Opperthauser lives in Portland, Maine.
 His work has most recently appeared in Quarter After Eight, Inter|rupture, Ghost Ocean Magazine, and A Capella Zoo.
 His chapbook Cloud the Shape of Bedroom was published in 2016 by Tree Light Books.

 Co-Editor: Matt Weinkam lives and writes in Cleveland, Ohio.
 His work has appeared in Denver Quarterly, Sonora Review, New South, Jellyfish Review, Split Lip, DIAGRAM, Quarter After Eight, and Electric Literature.
-He is associate director of Literary Cleveland.
+He is Executive Director of Literary Cleveland.